Gau Island

-A photo taken by NASA astronaut of Gau along with Nairai to the north-east.

 Gau (/fj/, also known as Ngau in English) is an island belonging to Fiji's Lomaiviti archipelago.
 Located at 18.00° S and 179.30 °E, it covers an area of 136.1 km2, with a total shoreline that measures 66.3 km long, making it the fifth largest island in the Fijian archipelago.
 Its maximum elevation is 738 m.
 To the north-west is Batiki, and to the north-east is Nairai.

 Geography

 There are 16 villages on the island: Yadua, Vadra Vadra, Lovu, Levuka-i-Gau, Nukuloa, Nawaikama, Somosomo, Sawaieke (the chiefly village), Navukailagi, Qarani, Vione, Lekanai, Vanuaso, Nacavanadi, Malawai and Lamiti.
 Most of the island's residents live near the coast, and few live in the interior.
 Travel between villages is mostly by sea or on the coast road.
 It has one airstrip at Lovu, on the southern tip of the island, which receives planes from Nausori International Airport.
 There is one secondary school on the island in Nawaikama, which also hosts hot springs nearby.
 Gau Island is widely regarded as having one of the best kava (yaqona) strains in Fiji.